Last updated: May 17, 2022

 Following the 1963-64 season, Ski Burke announced two prospective buyers had been located.
 Facing continued financial woes and equipment problems, if a sale could not be arranged, Ski Burke would shut down the ski area.

 Burke Mountain Recreation, Inc. emerged as a buyer, quietly funded by Doug Kitchel.
 Owner of a prominent local farm, Kitchel had become involved in state politics earlier in the decade, serving on the State Water Resources Board, chairing the St. Johnsbury Chamber of Commerce (where he was involved in efforts to develop the Victory Dam project), and soon as a Republican State Senator.
 The deal was completed on November 25, 1964, with the new ownership entity immediately starting a $25,000 rehabilitation project.
 Work included rebuilding the Pomalift, widening the Big Dipper trail, widening the open slope above the base lodge, and developing a new novice rope tow slope below the parking lot.
+The Little Dipper slope may have also been cleared, initially referred to as Twin Dipper.
 Richard Coney continued as manager, also serving as a director of the new organization.
 Long term plans for a gondola were publicized.

 From Surface to Aerial